daviromero/teocomp/README.md

 # TeoComp
 TeoComp is a library for teaching Automata Theory, Languages and Theory of Computing.
+TeoComp provides [Jupyter Notebooks](https://colab.research.google.com/github/daviromero/teocomp/blob/main/src/book/index.ipynb) (in Portuguese) for Theory of Computing content that can be run through the Google Colab cloud infrastructure.

 ## License
 TeoComp is available by [**MIT License**](https://github.com/daviromero/teocomp/blob/main/license.txt).